KotlinCS 124 LogoJava

 We will continue to prohibit AI use on our proctored quizzes given in the CBTF.
 Every quiz includes programming and debugging challenges, which must be completed without access to AI.
 (At some point in the future we may add prompting challenges to the quizzes as well.)
 We’ve also increased the grade weight of the proctored quizzes, which now represent 70% of a student’s grade.
 Over time we will continue to monitor student performance in CS 124 and in later courses and make adjustments as needed to ensure that we are still effectively teaching programming fundamentals.

-CS 124 will only be teaching AI-supported programming on the longer multi-part Android app programming project.
-Since Fall 2024 we have allowed students to collaborate with AI on this project, and we have not seen significant negative affects from this experiment: Course grades have remained stable, and students using AI do similarly on the project to students who choose to work independently or collaborate with a human partner.
+CS 124 will only be teaching AI-supported programming on the longer multi-part Android app programming project (the independent project).
+Since Fall 2024 we have allowed students to collaborate with AI on this project, and we have not seen significant negative effects from this experiment: Course grades have remained stable, and students using AI do similarly on the project to students who chose to work independently or collaborate with a human partner.
 However, as we have observed students using AI, we have seen many instances of students using AI badly, which we will address with instruction focused on effective AI usage.

 There are plenty of reasons to be concerned about the rise of AI: safety, human autonomy, job loss, ethical concerns, and many other issues.
 We encourage CS 124 to engage with these issues in conversation with each other and with the course staff.